reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 Top reports from U.S. Dept Of Defense program at HackerOne:

-1. [Stored Xss Vulnerability on ████████](https://hackerone.com/reports/380103) to U.S. Dept Of Defense - 188 upvotes, $0
+1. [Stored Xss Vulnerability on ████████](https://hackerone.com/reports/380103) to U.S. Dept Of Defense - 189 upvotes, $0
 2. [Bypassing CORS Misconfiguration Leads to Sensitive Exposure](https://hackerone.com/reports/768151) to U.S. Dept Of Defense - 145 upvotes, $0
-3. [Applicant security exam Attachments/Documents accessible through an IDOR/BAC on the custom Apex controller on https://█████.mil ](https://hackerone.com/reports/2950536) to U.S. Dept Of Defense - 134 upvotes, $0
+3. [Applicant security exam Attachments/Documents accessible through an IDOR/BAC on the custom Apex controller on https://█████.mil ](https://hackerone.com/reports/2950536) to U.S. Dept Of Defense - 135 upvotes, $0
 4. [Public instance of Jenkins on https://██████████/ with /script enabled](https://hackerone.com/reports/768266) to U.S. Dept Of Defense - 117 upvotes, $0
 5. [ Remote Code Execution and AWS IAM Credentials Exfiltration in https://████████/](https://hackerone.com/reports/2083771) to U.S. Dept Of Defense - 112 upvotes, $0
-6. [Wordpress Takeover using setup configuration at http://████.edu [HtUS]](https://hackerone.com/reports/1626205) to U.S. Dept Of Defense - 101 upvotes, $1000
+6. [[hta3] Remote Code Execution on ████](https://hackerone.com/reports/1072832) to U.S. Dept Of Defense - 102 upvotes, $0
-7. [[hta3] Remote Code Execution on ████](https://hackerone.com/reports/1072832) to U.S. Dept Of Defense - 101 upvotes, $0
+7. [Wordpress Takeover using setup configuration at http://████.edu [HtUS]](https://hackerone.com/reports/1626205) to U.S. Dept Of Defense - 101 upvotes, $1000
 8. [Lack of rate limiting in https://███/PKI/PassReset.aspx leads to PII disclosure and potential account takeover](https://hackerone.com/reports/2748003) to U.S. Dept Of Defense - 97 upvotes, $0
 9. [XXE in DoD website that may lead to RCE](https://hackerone.com/reports/227880) to U.S. Dept Of Defense - 95 upvotes, $0
 10. [[███████] Information disclosure due unauthenticated access to APIs and system browser functions](https://hackerone.com/reports/2122964) to U.S. Dept Of Defense - 95 upvotes, $0